+The prompt corrective action (PCA) framework used in the United States is a specific tool for critical situations.
+As a basis for PCA, insured depository institutions are divided into five capitalisation categories, ranging from well capitalised to critically undercapitalised.
+Supervisory actions are required for banks that are not adequately capitalised.
+PCA is not an early intervention supervisory tool; typically, supervisors actively use any number of informal and formal supervisory tools well before resorting to PCA.
+In fact, PCA is one of the last supervisory tools used when other measures have been exhausted.
-135. Any action plan, therefore, should comprise a package of corrective measures which, taken together, will resolve not only symptoms but also causes.
-Given that poor management is usually a contributing factor, an assessment of management's ability should be included in the action plan.

-136. As part of its action plan, the bank should be required to develop a detailed capital and operating plan showing how the bank's financial health will be restored.
-The plan must show the bank's projections for its income, dividends, assets, liabilities, capital, liquidity, non-performing assets and loan charge-offs, assessed in a conservative manner.

-137. A key factor in determining whether the action plan will be successful is the commitment of the board of directors, and ultimately of the major shareholders, of the bank.
-It is important for the supervisor to establish an open and frank dialogue with the board, particularly the major shareholders, so as to secure their commitment to the bank, including the possibility of promptly injecting new capital or finding new shareholders.

-138. Clearly, if management is to focus on turning around the bank, it should have as few distractions as possible; it should therefore shelve any plans for new branches, acquisitions or major new business initiatives in the interim.
-A voluntary undertaking of this nature can be incorporated into the action plan.

-139. The action plan should be approved by the board of directors and should give the supervisor reasonable assurance that the weaknesses will be satisfactorily addressed within an acceptable period of time.
+- 129. Any action plan, therefore, should comprise a package of corrective measures which, taken together, will resolve not only symptoms but also causes.
+Given that poor management is usually a contributing factor, an assessment of management's ability should be included in the action plan. - 130.
+As part of its action plan, the bank should be required to develop a detailed capital and operating plan showing how the bank's financial health will be restored.
+The plan must show the bank's projections for its income, dividends, assets, liabilities, capital, liquidity, non-performing assets and loan charge-offs, assessed in a conservative manner. - 131.
+A key factor in determining whether the action plan will be successful is the commitment of the board of directors, and ultimately of the major shareholders, of the bank.
+It is important for the supervisor to establish an open and frank dialogue with the board, particularly the major shareholders, so as to secure their commitment to the bank, including the possibility of promptly injecting new capital or finding new shareholders. - 132.
+Clearly, if management is to focus on turning around the bank, it should have as few distractions as possible; it should therefore shelve any plans for new branches, acquisitions or major new business initiatives in the interim.
+A voluntary undertaking of this nature can be incorporated into the action plan. - 133.
+The action plan prepared by the bank should be approved by the board of directors and should give the supervisor reasonable assurance that the weaknesses will be satisfactorily addressed within an acceptable period of time.
 In some cases, for example, where statutory requirements have been violated, or where formal supervisory action has been taken against the bank, the law may require the supervisor to formally approve the action plan.

-6.2.7 Monitoring and enforcing compliance with corrective actions
+6.2.6 Monitoring and enforcing compliance with corrective actions